textanalyticsman/textanalyticsman.github.io/_posts/2019-01-16-GneratingANetworkFromText.markdown

 Thus, I believe that you should have these questions.

 * How could you recognize and classify entities automatically?
-You can do it through two methods Named Entities Recognition (NER) and Named
+You can do it through two methods Named Entities Recognition (NER) sand Named
 Entities Classification (NEC).
 This two problems are solved thanks to [FreeLing](http://nlp.lsi.upc.edu/freeling/node/1), an engine to process natural language written in C++, which in this case is called is used through an API for Java.